How-to: Custom client JS modules

 Without the build

-A project with no build set up — no node, no esbuild, no org.mvnpm dependencies — can still ship custom client JS as a plain file under src/main/resources/web, used as written: no bundling, no JSX, no third-party-library resolution.
+A project with no build set up — no esbuild, no org.mvnpm dependencies — can still ship custom client JS as a plain file under src/main/resources/web, used as written: no bundling, no third-party-library resolution.
 (This is also the path eval uses.)
-A React view is therefore written with React.createElement against the platform-provided window.React instead of JSX, and the component is exposed on the global window (the fallback described below) instead of as a named export.
+A React view in a .js file is therefore written with React.createElement against the platform-provided window.React instead of JSX (a .jsx file keeps the JSX syntax — see the lightweight .jsx section below), and the component is exposed on the global window (the fallback described below) instead of as a named export.
 A custom name matching [A-Z][A-Za-z0-9_$]* is still inferred as React:

 function HelloBoard(props) {